azomshahriar/task-manager/README.md

   - mvn clean verify

 How to run:
-  - to run the project you need mysql server and set up mysql user/pass at application.yml or any environment
+  - To run the project you need mysql server and set up mysql user/pass at application.yml or any other environment
-  - then build the project using command: mvn clean verify
+  - Build the project using command: mvn clean verify
-  - there will be a jar file at target folder
-  - run the jar file following command: java -jar target/task-manager-0.0.1-SNAPSHOT.jar
+  - Run the jar file following command: java -jar target/task-manager-0.0.1-SNAPSHOT.jar
   - Then you can access the application at http://localhost:8080/
-  - at start up of the application there is a default admin user/pass(admin:87654321), using this credential admin user can create user.
+  - At the start up of the application default admin user/pass(admin:87654321) will be created at DB, using this credential admin user can create other user.

 API Doc:
- - you will find all api definition at http://localhost:8080/swagger-ui/index.html
+ - All api definitions are available at http://localhost:8080/swagger-ui/index.html

- Sample Rest Request:
+**Sample Rest Request:**

 Admin Login:
 Url: localhost:8070/api/v1/authenticate